 Students give hope to those struggling with mental health

-Students from Matthew Boulton College took part in an exciting industry led judged by Amazon bosses last month.
+Students from Matthew Boulton College took part in an exciting industry led project judged by Amazon bosses last month.

 Students from the college competed alongside 58 students from across the country.